auth0-training/auth0-training.github.io/README.md

 ![New tenant limit](https://cdn.auth0.com/website/auth0-labs/od/faqs/new-tenant-limit.png)

 Free tier Auth0 accounts created after October 31, 2023 are now limited to one development/staging environment and one production environment.
 You can use the default tenant (starts with `dev-`) for these labs.
 We always recommend using a fresh development tenant to ensure all configurations are at their defaults.
+You can register for an additional free tier Auth0 account using a Gmail alias such as username+test@gmail.com (where username@gmail.com is your Gmail address).

 ## I accidentally closed or lost the CodeTour panel